 As CFD software is used in more and more applications and industries, it is usually impractical to create a new product for each niche.
 It simply not cost-effective.
 CFD software vendors need the volume.

-So, a good CFD software design is to provide easy-to-use building blocks for niche problems, and the software is a platform for all kinds of different problems.
+So, a good CFD software design is to provide easy-to-use building blocks for niche problems, and the software is a platform for all kinds of different problems and applications.
 Most CFD users are expecting tools that can solve “their” problems, not a “generic” problem.

 Will we see some CFD software design change in this aspect in 2014?
 Probably.